As a Canadian citizen, voting is your right and responsibility. Your community is shaped by the outcome of an election.

 The Voter Information Letter will contain all of the information required for you to either use the internet for voting or to use your telephone.
 It will also include a specific PIN - Personal Identification Number, that is specific to the elector.
 Do not share your PIN.

-Using your PIN (found on the Voter Information Letter mailed to your home)
+Using your PIN (found on the Voter Information Letter mailed to your home) and Date of Birth, vote by INTERNET or TELEPHONE anytime from DATES TO BE DETERMINED

 Please follow the instructions on your Voter Information Letter carefully.